 The demand for remote platforms for medical assistance has increased considerably, especially after the pandemic.
 Thanks to technology and app development, doctors can assist their patients remotely.
 This trend will have an interesting impact on our daily lives.
-Remote consultations range from psychological therapies to guided practices for recovery processes.

 An Insider Intelligence report explains that RPM (Remote Patient Monitoring) will grow by $1.7 billion by 2027, approximately 128 percent.
 More than 30 million users will use RPM apps daily for home treatments and other medical activities.